ms-iot/ros_msft_onnx/README.md

 | calibration | Path to the OpenCV calibration file for point in persective |

 ## Subscriptions
-WinML subscribes to the topic listed in the `image_topic` property, or `/cv_camera/image_raw`
+Onnx subscribes to the topic listed in the `image_topic` property, or `/cv_camera/image_raw`

 ## Publishing
-The WinML Publishes the following topics:
+Onnx Publishes the following topics:

 ### /tracked_objects/image
 Outputs an image with highlighing if the debug property is set